European Conference of Postal & Telecommunications Administrations (CEPT)

 CEPT countries participating in CEPT Recommendation T/R 61-01 are:

-Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark1, Estonia, Finland4, France2, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Moldova, Monaco, Montenegro, Netherlands, Norway5, Poland, Portugal6, Romania, Russian Federation, Serbia, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom3.
+Albania, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark1, Estonia, Finland4, France2, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Moldova, Monaco, Montenegro, Netherlands, Norway5, Poland, Portugal6, Romania, Russian Federation, Serbia, Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom3.

 CEPT countries participating in ECC Recommendation (05)06 are:

-Austria, Belgium, Belarus, Bosnia-Herzegovina, Croatia, Czech Republic, Denmark4, Finland7, Germany, Hungary, Iceland, Liechtenstein, Lithuania, Luxembourg, Moldova, Netherlands, Portugal, Romania, Russian Federation, Slovak Republic, Slovenia, and Switzerland.
+Austria, Belgium, Belarus, Bosnia-Herzegovina, Croatia, Czech Republic, Denmark4, Finland7, Germany, Hungary, Iceland, Liechtenstein, Lithuania, Luxembourg, Moldova, Netherlands, Poland, Portugal, Romania, Russian Federation, Slovak Republic, Slovenia, and Switzerland.

 1 - Participating for Denmark, Greenland, and the Faroe Islands.